exporl/apex/documentation/misc/android_build_instructions.md

 #### Prerequisites

-The libraries and tools necessary for apex are built in the android-prebuild and android-build scripts.
+The libraries and tools necessary for apex are built in the android-prepare-api.sh and android-buildprepare-api.shscripts.
 Some configure scripts or source files had to be modified, these are explained in comments in the script.
-Everything should be built into the .build/android directory.

 ###### A note on Qt 5.6 for android